TCP Connection Establishment and Termination

-After connection establishment and completing the job the network terminate the connection.
-For connection termination, the FIN control flag required to set in the segment header.
+After connection establishment and completing the job the network terminates the connection.
+For connection termination, the FIN control flag is required to be set in the segment header.
 To end each one-way TCP session, a two-way handshake, with a FIN segment and an Acknowledgment (ACK) segment is used.
-So, to end a single TCP conversation, four exchanges required to end both sessions.
+So, to end a single TCP conversation, four exchanges are required to end both sessions.
 The figure below illustrates the session termination process.

 1 – When a host sends all data and no more data remain to send in the stream, it sends a segment with the FIN flag set to Server.

 2 – The Server sends an ACK to acknowledge the receipt of the FIN to finish the session from host to server.

 3 – The server sends a FIN to the host to finish the server to host session.

 4 – The host responds with an ACK to acknowledge the FIN from the server.